banteg/uniswap/readme.md

 ## usage

-the only currently working part is the indexer. it fetches all exchanges, tokens and events (decoded) in parallel up to the current block and stores them to postgres. the full process takes about 10 minutes.
+indexer is the only part that works currently. it fetches all exchanges, tokens and events (decoded) in parallel up to the current block and beyond (think `tail -f`) and stores them to the database. the full process takes about 10 minutes.

 - `poetry run index`